-Exploring human behavior, natural objects and relationships within each collection of work, Sher’s vibrant colors express the inherent beauty and joy within our world.
+Exploring human behavior, natural objects, and relationships within each collection of work, Sher’s vibrant colors express the inherent beauty and joy within our world.
 Even though our current social and political realities may be in dissolution, Sher remains positive and uses her art as a way to stimulate beauty inside herself and others.
-Uniting to tell a narrative or create a mood, Sher’s geometric shapes interact to capture the power of purposed, colorful shapes against a clean backdrop.
+Uniting to tell a narrative or create a mood, Sher’s geometric shapes interact to capture the power of purpose, colorful shapes against a clean backdrop.

-Born in Washington D.C. in 1966, Vicki Sher received her BFA from Cornell University, Ithaca, NY and her MFA from the University of Iowa.
-Her work has been exhibited at public institutions including the Moore College of Art, Philadelphia, PA and The Phillips Museum at Franklin and Marshall College, Lancaster, PA.
+Born in Washington D.C. in 1966, Vicki Sher received her BFA from Cornell University, Ithaca, NY, and her MFA from the University of Iowa.
+Her work has been exhibited at public institutions, including the Moore College of Art, Philadelphia, PA, and The Phillips Museum at Franklin and Marshall College, Lancaster, PA.
 She is the recipient of a MacDowell Colony Fellowship award and a VCCA Fellowship award.
-She has participated in numerous art fairs, including VOLTA Basel, NADA and PULSE.
-Sher is represented by Frosch & Portmann Gallery in New York, NY; George Gallery, Charleston, SC and Red Arrow Gallery in Nashville, TN.
+She has participated in numerous art fairs, including VOLTA Basel, NADA, and PULSE.
+Sher is represented by Frosch & Portmann Gallery in New York, NY; George Gallery, Charleston, SC, and Red Arrow Gallery in Nashville, TN.